marcinkuzminski/rhodecode/docs/setup.rst

 Setting up the application
 --------------------------

-First You'll ned to create RhodeCode config file.
+First You'll need to create RhodeCode config file.
 Run the following command to do this

 ::